freqtrade/freqtrade/docs/freqai-feature-engineering.md

 ## Defining the features

 Low level feature engineering is performed in the user strategy within a set of functions called `feature_engineering_*`.
 These function set the `base features` such as, `RSI`, `MFI`, `EMA`, `SMA`, time of day, volume, etc. The `base features` can be custom indicators or they can be imported from any technical-analysis library that you can find.
-One important syntax rule is that all `base features` string names defined within `feature_engineering_*` functions must be prepended with `%-{pair}`.
 FreqAI is equipped with a set of functions to simplify rapid large-scale feature engineering:

 |  Function | Description |
 |---------------|-------------|